thanhdinhbao/MIT-Project/README.md

 - Windows 10 or MacOS 11.0, and their later versions

 ## Installation & Deployment 📥

-- Try to avoid using **Chinese paths** to prevent unpredictable issues
 - Ensure your **network** is stable, meaning you can access foreign websites normally

 #### ① Clone the Project